aosabook/500lines/data-store/chapter.md

 from the contents of the key/value store
 (the association of key "a" to value "foo"; the public API).

+[TODO: Sentence or two about the common pattern of separating logical from physical, and why it's used in many database designs.]

 ### Organisational units